Heidelberg Heights Wastewater System Evaluation & Improvements

 LCA consultant, Keystone Consulting Engineers (KCE), will be conducting residential (private) sewer system inspections in 2 phases during the fall, of 2022.
 Property owners will be contacted to schedule.

 Phase I – Smoke Testing:

-KCE will set up work sites at various sewer manholes on your street beginning in mid-to late-summer.
+Beginning the week of September 12, 2022, KCE will set up work sites at various sewer manholes on your street.
 Non-toxic smoke will be pumped into the sewer lines and then visual inspections of the smoke coming up to the surface will identify problem areas.
 Smoke may appear anywhere there is a leak in the system as it rises through the soil and is visible above the surface.